-Brass is an alloy that is comprised of Copper and Zinc.
+Brass is an alloy that is composed of Copper and Zinc.
 Different grades of Brass will also contain elements of other alloys that will provide different properties.
 Brass has a high tensile strength, high corrosion resistance and is suitable to be hot forged.

 Brass is separated into two types of class.
 Alpha alloys contain less than 37% Zinc in them, are ductile and can be cold worked.
 Alpha/beta alloys contain 37-45% Zinc and are both harder and stronger but are less cold ductility.